2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 You should check out the Copper Bar and Kitchen; it’s a lovely spot!
 We had a wonderful time at this lovely modern bar restaurant, perfect for dinner or just enjoying a glass of wine.

-Day 2: Museums and Hidden Gems
+Day 2: Explore Museums and Hidden Gems

 Start off your morning by making your way to Zaandam.
 The charming small city of Zaandam is a hidden gem you can add to your 2-day Amsterdam trip.